Alessandro-Dodon/pyvar/docs/README.md

-# PyVaR Documentation
+# pyvar Documentation

-This folder contains supporting documents that summarize the PyVaR package and its applications.
+This folder contains supporting documents that summarize the pyvar package and its applications.

 ---